Children are getting vision screening and referrals to local optometrists

 The VisionFirst program provides children as young as 6 months old with a simple instrument-based vision screening right in their child care and transitional kindergarten settings.
 In 2019-20—the fifth year of this program—830 children were screened, and 131 (16%) had possible vision problems identified.
-At the time of this report, 92 of those children have followed up with a full vision exam at an optometrist, and 85 of these children (92%) have been prescribed eye glasses or are being monitored.
+By fall of 2020, 92 of those children received a full vision exam at an optometrist, and 85 of those children (92%) were prescribed eye glasses or were being monitored.

 Learn more about the importance of vision screening

 Learn more about how to talk to children about vision screening.

 We didn't know she needed glasses, but now she has them.

 Parent of child screened by VisionFirst